gmejiamtz/sva_generator_presentation/slides.md

 ---

-## Including assumptions results
+## Including Assumptions

-{: .scrollable }

 ![Waveform](img/wave3.png)

-Assumption created new counter-example: active to rw counter can be in the middle of counting, we don't care about this case at all thus we need to tell the tools to ignore it:
+Assumption created new counter-example: active to rw counter can be in the middle of counting

+### Do we care about this?

 **assume property (@(posedge clock) disable iff (reset) (active_to_rw_counter_value == 0))**